edupinhata/codeInterview/JuniorInterview/README.md

 - The code will not run because there are errors.
 - There are some logical errors that will make the algorithms run wrongly.

-1. Fix all the errors.
+a.
+Fix all the errors.
 So the program compile.
-2. Fix all logical errors so the array is sorted from the smaller number to the greater number.
+b.
+Fix all logical errors so the array is sorted from the smaller number to the greater number.
-3. (Optional) After fix the errors, you can improve the code quality to make it easier to read, more organized, or even more optimized.
+c.
+(Optional) After fix the errors, you can improve the code quality to make it easier to read, more organized, or even more optimized.

 ---